kdeldycke/awesome-falsehood/CONTRIBUTING.md

   `- [Link Title](https://example.com) - A short description.`.
   - Link title must be [title-cased](http://titlecapitalization.com) (AP style).
+  - Link title must be stripped out of the "programmers believe" part to keep compact.
   - Keep descriptions concise, maximum number of characters is 350.
   - Description must ends with a period.